PrismarineJS/mineflayer/docs/api.md

 #### bot.chatAddPattern(pattern, chatType, description)

+Deprecated, use `addChatPattern` instead.

 Adds a regex pattern to the bot's chat matching.
 Useful for bukkit servers where the chat format changes a lot.
  * `pattern` - regular expression to match chat
  * `chatType` - the event the bot emits when the pattern matches.
 Eg: "chat" or "whisper"
  * 'description ' - Optional, describes what the pattern is for

+#### bot.addChatPattern(name, pattern, chatPatternOptions)

+make an event that is called every time the pattern is matched to a message, the event will be called `"chat:name"`, with name being the name passed
+* `name` - the name used to listen for the event
+* `pattern` - regular expression to match to messages recieved
+* `chatPatternOptions` - object
+  * `repeat` - defaults to true, whether to listen for this event after the first match
+  * `parse` - instead of returning the actual message that was matched, return the capture groups from the regex
+  * `deprecated` - (**unstable**) used by bot.chatAddPattern to keep compatability, likely to be removed

+#### bot.addChatPatterns(name, patterns, chatPatternOptions)

+make an event that is called every time all patterns havee been matched to messages, the event will be called `"chat:name"`, with name being the name passed
+* `name` - the name used to listen for the event
+* `patterns` - array of regular expression to match to messages recieved
+* `chatPatternOptions` - object
+  * `repeat` - defaults to true, whether to listen for this event after the first match
+  * `parse` - instead of returning the actual message that was matched, return the capture groups from the regex

 #### bot.setSettings(options)